 What Is BIM?

 Building Information Modeling, or BIM, can be defined in two ways.
-In more specific terms, it’s modern design software that helps architects and engineers to construct and design buildings.
+In more specific terms, modern design software helps architects and engineers construct and design buildings.
 To that end, the software creates a 3D model of a building with all the necessary information for its construction and maintenance.
 This data isn’t limited only to geometry and spatial relationships but also includes:

 - Light and daylight analysis